PowerDNS/pdns/docs/backends/geoip.rst

 then caching will not happen for any records of something.example.com.

-If you need to use TXT for debugging, make sure you use dedicated name for it.
+If you need to use TXT for debugging, make sure you use a dedicated name for it.